cobragroup/cocoabox/GUI_UserManual.md

 `Import data` -> load .mat file with the data to be analysed

+Alternatively - in case you would like to run an analysis but do not have a dataset to analyse - use the simulation tool to generate one within the GUI.

 #### Data labeling
 Enter dataset and group **Labels** (optional, to be used in visualisations), and the subject **Count** for each group.